Real Science 4 Kids | Atoms First science curriculum for homeschool families

 What a typical week of RS4K actually looks like

-A science lesson runs about thirty to forty minutes a day.
+A science lesson runs about thirty-five to forty-five minutes a day.
 There is no fifth science day, by design.
 The week has air in it.
 Students absorb concepts between formal lessons, and the four-day structure lets that happen.

 One last thing